 - Interleukin-6 (IL-6): Interleukins are important in stimulating immune responses with inflammation.
 Elevated concentrations of interleukin-6 (IL-6) may indicate an ongoing inflammatory response and could be consistent with a systemic infection, localized infection, or chronic inflammatory disease.< or =1.8 pg/mL

 Now I have a few videos below that explain some ways to test yourself with a few consumers to lab tests.
-However, I do advise that you work with your doctor to determine your lab values and to also create an assoicated health plan to get you back on track.
+However, I do advise that you work with your doctor to determine your lab values and also create an associated health plan to get you back on track.

 I hope you found this information helpful for monitoring inflammation in your body!
 Please let me know if you have any questions.

 For more information on scheduling and creating a specific health protocol based on your labs, please schedule an online consult with us here-www.painfix.janeapp.com